 The contractor eliminates the possibility of duplicate responses by comparing the control numbers of paper and electronic survey responses.
 If the contractor identifies duplicate responses, the contractor discards the survey that is less complete.

-The contractor prepares a statistical analysis of all survey responses, including average ratings for each quality for each candidate by range.
+The contractor prepares a report containing statistical analyses of all survey responses, including average ratings for each quality for each candidate by range.
 Ratings based on personal contacts or professional reputation are not included in most average ratings.
 The report provides detailed information about ratings by different demographic groups.
 The Council may use these data to identify patterns in survey results.
 The Council may ask the contractor to analyze the report for statistical or other anomalies in the data.
 The report includes a discussion of methodology and data management procedures.
 The Council publishes the report of numerical ratings on its website.

 The contractor also prepares a separate report that includes a transcription of all respondent survey comments about applicants.
 If a respondent signed a comment, the respondent’s name is transcribed with the comment.
 If a respondent did not sign a comment, the comment is associated with the new control number assigned by the contractor.
 The assignment of a new control number precludes the Council from identifying the author of a bar survey comment from a survey respondent who wants to remain anonymous.
 Staff may investigate substantive comments submitted in the bar survey.

-About one week after staff have contacted all applicants about their ratings, the Council publicly announces the numerical ratings received by applicants who have not withdrawn.
+About one week after staff have contacted all applicants about their ratings, the Council finalizes the draft report and publicly announces the numerical ratings received by applicants who have not withdrawn.
 An applicant’s ratings are not released publicly if the applicant withdraws sufficiently in advance of publication.
 All applicants who have not withdrawn receive a copy of the complete survey rating analysis.
 The Council posts the survey rating analysis on its website.
 The survey rating analysis remains on the Council website for six months after a judicial vacancy has been filled.

 To view a sample of applicant's gathered information, go to the Sample Tech Report document.

-To insure the confidentiality of the written bar survey comments, an applicant is asked to destroy or return to the Council his or her edited comments at the conclusion of the selection process.
+To ensure the confidentiality of the written bar survey comments, an applicant is asked to destroy or return to the Council his or her edited comments at the conclusion of the selection process.
 Comments may be returned at or after the interview, or when the applicant withdraws his or her application.

 The Council holds a public hearing to receive public comments, normally in the community where the judge will sit.
 The hearing typically coincides with the meeting to interview applicants.
 Subject to available funding, the Council advertises its public hearing through paid advertisements in major newspapers in Anchorage, Fairbanks, and Juneau, and in the location of the vacancy if it is outside of these communities.
 The Council may take public comments telephonically at the Council’s expense.